Italian privacy law integrating the GDPR is finally in place, but a number of provisions remain unclear and need immediate action.

 This is a very hot topic since the GDPR allowed to perform direct marketing on the basis of legitimate interest according to its recitals.
 Can Italian law go against what provided by the GDPR?
 I covered this issue in this article and in this video available below with reference to the CRM as part of Diritto al Digitale.

-6. 🧐 New regime but existing decisions and authorizations of the Italian Data Protection Authority saved
+6. New Italian law integrating the GDPR, but existing decisions and authorizations saved

 The decisions and the authorizations issued by the Italian DPA, the Garante per il trattamento dei dati personali, under the regime prior to the GDPR as well as the existing Ethical Codes will remain in place “to ensure continuity“, up until they are updated by the Italian DPA.